Imagine, paying 40% off the lowest possible rate at a Disney resort and staying in a premium room.

-While the rates are fantastic, if you are trying to spend the least amount of money, the room locations and views won’t be so fantastic.
-At the cheapest of the reduced rates at each resort you’ll be in the Standard View Category of rooms.
+If you opt for the cheapest room in your desired resort you’ll be in the Standard View Category.
 Disney’s standard view rooms are the least desirable and therefore the cheapest per night.
 They are the “entry-level” rooms at each resort.
-The entrance area to your room will overlook the parking lot, and or when looking out of your windows you’ll see parking lots, dumpsters. loading docks, blank walls, or other less than attractive areas.
+The entrance area or windows will be from the parking lot, or when looking out of your windows you’ll see parking lots, dumpsters. loading docks, blank walls, roofs, or other less than attractive areas.

 If you will be spending all of your time in the theme parks and just come back to the room to sleep it won’t really be an issue for you.
-But if you will be spending any time in the room or would just like to improve your experience you can give the following a try.
+But if you will be spending more time in the room or would just like to improve your experience you might want a higher category room.

 Improve your outlook

-Having booked on a military rate the resort room assigner may give you a complimentary room upgrade just to say thanks for your service.
+First, having booked at the military rate the resort room assigner may give you a complimentary room upgrade just to say thanks for your service anyway.
 I’ve had that happen before.
-We’d booked a standard view at Disney’s Wilderness Lodge but we were upgraded to a pool view at no extra cost.
+We’d booked a standard view at Disney’s Wilderness Lodge but we were upgraded to a pool view at no extra cost without asking.

-When you are checking in ask the desk clerk if a comp upgrade is possible.
+When you are checking verify with the desk clerk the type of room you are being assigned.
+If it is the same as you reserved you’ll want to ask the clerk if a complimentary upgrade is possible.
 You might feel funny doing it the first time, but it’s so worth it and the worst that can happen is they’ll say “Sorry, no.”

-You’ve got to check-in in person to do this, you can’t use Disney’s fancy new online check-in service.
+You’ve got to physically check-in to do this.
 This takes human interaction.

 Improve your odds – special events and resort selection

-You can improve the odds that you’ll get that yes answer you want to hear.
+You can improve the odds to get that yes answer that you want to hear!

-Also going during the less busy periods helps too.
+Also going during the less busy periods increases your odds.

 A savannah view room during our dates was going for $380 plus tax per night ($1282.50 total).